 Upon returning to Tunisia, Habib was determined to create an art that would be both creative and unique – the first of its kind – something that does not yet exist in Tunisia.
 He spent 6 months experimenting with colour mixtures by combining sand with various chemicals.
 Once he had developed a mixture combination to his satisfaction, he would leave this mixture under direct sunlight for the span of one week to ensure there is no loss of colour or quality.

 A 15 Steps Process of Creating Original Coloured Sand Art

 After 6 months, the experimentation evolved into a 15 steps process of creating the original Tunisian coloured sand art.
 While interviewing Habib, he was careful not to reveal the secrets behind the creation process.
 He only highlighted a few steps involved in the production.

-Canvases made using soft cotton are used for the art works.
+Canvases made using soft cotton are used for the artwork.
 After the art design is outlined on the canvas using pencil sketching, the artist would lay the foundation using special glue and other chemical products.
-Coloured sand are sprinkled onto the foundation according to the art design.
-More glue could be added to create layers of sand in order to add depth level to the art work.
+Coloured sand is sprinkled onto the foundation according to the art design.
+More glue could be added to create layers of sand in order to add depth level to the artwork.

-Each original art piece is full of inspiring spectrum of colours.
-A closer look will reveal that each original art piece is carefully constructed using an assortment of fine grade, coloured sand with high pigmentation for art work.
-It is no wonder that the production cost for one single coloured sand art work costs about 120 Tunisian dinars.
+Each original art piece is full of an inspiring spectrum of colours.
+A closer look will reveal that each original art piece is carefully constructed using an assortment of fine grade, coloured sand with high pigmentation for artwork.
+It is no wonder that the production cost for one single-coloured sand artwork costs about 120 Tunisian dinars.
 A small picture would take about 90 hours for completion, while a large picture could take up to 120 hours for completion.

 Open for Business in Djerba